nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: How can I check my Java version?<br>
 **A**: Open a Command Prompt and type `java -version`.
 If you do not have Java installed, you can install Java 11 using the Oracle guide [here](https://www.oracle.com/java/technologies/downloads/#java11).
 Alternatively, you can install the OpenJDK version.

-For Mac users, you may wish to follow the instructions listed [here](https://nus-cs2103-ay2324s1.github.io/website/admin/programmingLanguages.html).
+For macOS users, you may wish to follow the instructions listed [here](https://nus-cs2103-ay2324s1.github.io/website/admin/programmingLanguages.html).

 ### Loading Data from Another Computer